- Chart

 Management Expertise

-ProShares has a dedicated management team with experience in creating and managing various types of ETFs, including sector-specific and strategic beta products.
+ProShares has a dedicated management team with expertise in developing and managing various ETF strategies, including sector-specific and index-based funds.

 Investment Objective